Avery

 How to Pronounce Avery

 Our model has identified 2 different pronunciations for the name Avery.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 90.7% confident that Avery is pronounced as AY-ver-ee.
-The next most likely pronunciation is AY-vree, at 9.3% confidence.
+Our model is 90.7% confident that Avery is pronounced as AY-ver-ee, which has 3 syllables.
+The next most likely pronunciation is AY-vree, at 9.3% confidence, with 2 syllables.

 3